How to Use GPU Lidar in Cosys-AirSim

 • Lidar Pose: Default: sensor pose in the vehicle frame / External: If set to External(see table) the coordinates will be in either Unreal NED when ExternalLocal is false or Local NED (from starting position from vehicle) when ExternalLocal is true.

-Rgb represents a float32 representation of the RGB8 value that is linked to the instance segmentation system.
-See the Image API documentation and the instance segmentation documentation.
+Rgb represents a float32 representation of the RGB8 value that is linked either the instance segmentation system or a different annotation label.
+See the Image API documentation, Annotation documentation and the instance segmentation documentation.
 The float32 comes from binary concatenation of the RGB8 values :rgb = value_segmentation.R << 16 | value_segmentation.G << 8 | value_segmentation.B\ It can be retrieved from the API and converted back to RGB8 with for example the following Python code:

 lidar_data = client.getGPULidarData('lidar', 'vehicle')